ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

 block, explain the meaning of the Python source code segments that you implemented, and answer all of the other questions about your experiences in completing this project.
-A specific goal of the reflection for this project is to evaluate the efficiency of the different algorithms and data containers implemented as part of the `palindromechecker` program.
+A specific goal of the reflection for this project is to continue to explore how test cases help a developer to both establish a confidence in the correctness of and to find bugs in a Python program.

 In addition to explicitly answering the aforementioned research questions, please make sure that you explain why the performance trends are evident in your